Bokeh, in Photography, is a word that describes “the way the lens renders out-of-focus points of light” Wikipedia.

-- Create the text in white using the font “ETH”, and open the Character panel (Window -> Character).
-Set the font size to 310 pt and the Tracking value to 70 (to avoid overlapping).
+White using the font ETH, and open the Character panel (Window > Character).
+Set the font Size to 310 pt and the Tracking value to 70 (to avoid overlapping).

 When you like the result, hit the Enter/Return key to get rid of the path.

 Double click the Bokeh layer to apply an Inner Glow effect: